laczkol/RADOrgMiner/README.md

 As the masking of the reference was requested, the pipeline should have created the `blastn` database and the output of self-blasting (`NC_000932_selfblast.fmt6`  in this example) in the output directory.
 The range, that was masked prior the short read alignment, can be checked by opening the file ending with `IR_boundary` (`NC_000932_IR_boundary` in this example, it should be 128215-154478).
 The index file used for `bwa mem` are also stored here.
 The directory `unaligned` within the output directory contains all read pairs as `fq.gz` files that did not align to the reference genome.
 Using real data these can be processed further with any pipeline designed to process raw RADseq reads.
 In this example all `fq.gz` files stored in this directory should contain identical (n=500) reads.
 These are added to the example only to illustrate how the pipeline works.

 The alignments subject to genotype the loci of organellar origin can be found in the directory `aligned`.
 Alignments are stored here as `bam` files together with basic statistics about the alignment process.
 The read depth of each genomic position of each sample is exported to a file with the name of the sample with the extension `depth`.
 This information is summarized in the file `ind_depths.tsv`.
 At the end of the alignment step an R script is generated to visualize the read depth distribution of each sample, and the mean read depth of genomic positions across the dataset.
 The plots showing this information can be exported to `png` by running `Rscript /working_directory/aligned/plot_depth.R`, as suggested by the message output on the `stdout`.
+(If Rscript is not installed and you run Rscript with Apptainer: `apptainer exec /PATH/TO/radorgminer.sif Rscript /working_directory/aligned/plot_depth.R`)

 These plots should be checked to properly set the `-minbc` value.
 It should be noticed that not all loci overlap between the two species analyzed, resulting in potential missing data in the final dataset.
 This is expected for RADseq, as, if the cut site of the restriction enzyme is a subject of mutations, the experiment will result in allele dropout.
 Another table worth checking is the `coverage_table.tsv` that contains the statistics produced by `samtools coverage` for each individual.